Randomized Milstein algorithm for approximation of solutions of jump-diffusion SDEs: Introduction

-The main contributions of the paper are: \begin{itemize} \item We perform rigorous error analysis for the randomized Milstein algorithm for scalar jump-diffusion SDEs \eqref{SDE} under relatively mild assumptions on the coefficients (Theorem \ref{ThmUpperBound}). \item We investigate lower error bounds in the worst-case setting in the scalar (Theorem \ref{opt_rm_scalar}) and multidimensional case (Theorem \ref{lb_Levy_rea}).
-This essentially allows us to establish optimality of the randomized Milstein algorithm in the scalar case with $p=2$. \item We show that numerical experiments match our theoretical results. \end{itemize} The paper is organized as follows.
+The paper is organized as follows.
 Section 2 states the assumptions under which we perform error analysis for the randomized Milstein algorithm.
-Section 3 is devoted to error analysis of the randomized Milstein process.
+Section 3 is devoted to the error analysis of the randomized Milstein process.
 Lower bounds and optimality analysis in the IBC framework are given in Section 4.
 In Section 5 we show the results of the numerical experiments.
 Finally, some auxiliary results used in the proofs can be found in the Appendix.